America's 11 Most Powerful Prison Gangs

 The gang gets income from distributing cocaine and marijuana obtained from local Mexican drug traffickers, and it's also involved in auto theft, burglary, drive-by shootings, and homicide.

-Three prison inmates created Dead Man Incorporated in the 1980s in the Maryland Division of Corrections.
+Three prison inmates created the Dead Man Incorporated in the 1980s in the Maryland Division of Corrections.

 One of the three founders, Perry Roark, tried to join the Black Guerrilla Family but was rejected and started his own gang.